 After the timer beeps, clean the outside of the test tube with a lint-free paper towel.

-Place the test tube into the instrument with the HACH logo facing the front of the instrument.
+Place the test tube into the instrument with any labels facing the front of the instrument.

 Place the cover over the test tube.